Nuku/Flexible-Survival/WRITING GUIDE.md

 ## ANNEX 2: STATUS OF PLAY AND ENVIRONMENTAL PROPERTIES
 These are used as part of conditional statements or clauses to alter scenes based on player/environmental properties.
 They can be coupled with otherwise if and otherwise for greater variation or 'and/or/not' can be used to make further variations and combinations.
-If they do not contain any quotation marks for exact text (`"`), then they can also be built into say statements by being enclosed in square brackets, such as `[if Cock Count of player > 0]` and closed with `[end if]`.
+If they do not contain any quotation marks for exact text (`"`), then they can also be built into say statements by being enclosed in square brackets, such as `[if Cock Count of Player > 0]` and closed with `[end if]`.
 In some cases, there are multiple ways to check the same info, in those cases, I've separated the options by an italicized or.

 For your own sanity, only include a few of these variations in any given scene at most, as some will be more relevant than others to the events you're creating.
 Some writers have preferences to the aspects they like to highlight about the scene in this manner, so don't feel you have to use all the same ones as everyone else.

 ### Genitals
-* `if Player is male` *or* `if Cock Count of player > 0` | does the player have any cocks? (male/herm)
+* `if Player is male` *or* `if Cock Count of Player > 0` | does the player have any cocks? (male/herm)
-* `if Player is female` *or* `if Cunt Count of player > 0` | does the player have any cunts? (female/herm)
+* `if Player is female` *or* `if Cunt Count of Player > 0` | does the player have any cunts? (female/herm)
-* `if Player is herm` *or* `if Cunt Count of player > 0 and Cock Count of player > 0` | does the player have both cock and cunt? (herm)
+* `if Player is herm` *or* `if Cunt Count of Player > 0 and Cock Count of Player > 0` | does the player have both cock and cunt? (herm)
-* `if Player is neuter` *or* `if Cunt Count of player is 0 and Cock Count of player is 0` | does the player have no cunt and no cock? (neuter)
+* `if Player is neuter` *or* `if Cunt Count of Player is 0 and Cock Count of Player is 0` | does the player have no cunt and no cock? (neuter)
-* `if Cock Count of player is 1` | does the player have a single cock?
+* `if Cock Count of Player is 1` | does the player have a single cock?
-* `if Cock Count of player > 1` | does the player have multiple cocks?
+* `if Cock Count of Player > 1` | does the player have multiple cocks?
-* `if Cock Count of player > 2` | does the player have 3 or more cocks?
+* `if Cock Count of Player > 2` | does the player have 3 or more cocks?
-* `if Cock Length of player > 6` | does the player have a cock that is 7 inches or more?
+* `if Cock Length of Player > 6` | does the player have a cock that is 7 inches or more?
-* `if Cock Length of player < 10` | does the player have a cock that is under 10 inches?
+* `if Cock Length of Player < 10` | does the player have a cock that is under 10 inches?
-* `if Cock Length of player > 30` | does the player have a belly-bloating huge cock? (this is just my typical values used for an avg sized creature)
+* `if Cock Length of Player > 30` | does the player have a belly-bloating huge cock? (this is just my typical values used for an avg sized creature)
-* `if Cock Length of player > 20` | does the player have a belly-stuffing big cock? (again, my value choice for this)
+* `if Cock Length of Player > 20` | does the player have a belly-stuffing big cock? (again, my value choice for this)
-* `if Ball Size of player > 5` | are the player's balls ranked above 5 in size?
+* `if Ball Size of Player > 5` | are the player's balls ranked above 5 in size?
-* `if Ball Size of player < 12` | are the player's balls ranked under 12 in size?
+* `if Ball Size of Player < 12` | are the player's balls ranked under 12 in size?
-* `if Ball Size of player > 40` | is the player's load belly-bloatingly large? (again, my value choice for this)
+* `if Ball Size of Player > 40` | is the player's load belly-bloatingly large? (again, my value choice for this)
-* `if Ball Size of player > 20` | is the player's load belly-stuffingly large? (again, my value choice for this) The above cock comparisons can be done for the player's cunt values.
+* `if Ball Size of Player > 20` | is the player's load belly-stuffingly large? (again, my value choice for this) The above cock comparisons can be done for the player's cunt values.
 The size comparisons should also be considered against a critter's cunt/cock size to just their fit.

 ### Infections